Best CPUs for RTX 5060 Ti in 2025 – our top picks tried and tested

 Table of Contents

 Nvidia’s midrange RTX 5060 Ti has finally arrived, completing the brand’s rollercoaster Blackwell GPU lineup.
-Set to deliver excellent performance at 1440p, the RTX 5060 Ti looks to replace the brand’s incredibly popular RTX 4060 Ti – one of the market’s best value for money gaming CPUs.
+Delivering excellent performance at 1440p, the RTX 5060 Ti looks to replace the brand’s incredibly popular RTX 4060 Ti – one of the market’s best value for money gaming GPUs.

 So, being priced lower than the previous generation XX60 graphics cards plays in favor of Team Green, and given the improved hardware, we might see the brand finish their Blackwell launch with a flourish.
 This means that choosing an adequate CPU to complement its performance for a balanced output is all the more important.

-We've chosen a handful of options we've tested and reviewed in-house that we think will pair nicely with the RTX 5060 Ti.
-Here are some of the best CPUs to pair with this GPU.
+We’ve chosen a handful of options we’ve tested and reviewed in-house that we think will pair nicely with the RTX 5060 Ti.
+Here are some of the best CPUs to pair with this GPU, which we have also reviewed the ASUS Prime 16GB model, if you want to know how it performs.

 Products at a glance